The old adage “if you build it, they will come” doesn’t exactly apply to websites.

 Google has spoken: no, social media is not a direct ranking factor when it comes to SEO.

-But when it comes to off page SEO, it’s certainly an indirect one.
+But when it comes to SEO outside of your website, it’s certainly an indirect one.

 In order to capitalize on the indirect benefits of social media, you need a solid strategy, presence, and content plan.

-Learn how to start your social strategy here.
+Follow this guide below to learn how to start your social strategy.

 What’s an influencer?
 Someone with an almost cult-like following – usually on social media – whose posts generate hundreds, even thousands of likes and shares and command a fiercely loyal audience.